Title of statistical activity: Community Survey on ICT usage and e-commerce in Enterprises

-Annual reports of enterprises are obtained from the Commercial Register.
+Annual reports of enterprises are obtained from the commercial register of the Centre of Registers and Information Systems.
 Data on the following tax returns are obtained from the Estonian Tax and Customs Board: value added tax return (form KMD); declaration of income and social tax, unemployment insurance premiums and contributions to mandatory funded pension (form TSD).

 DATA FROM OTHER STATISTICAL ACTIVITIES